VPS Hosting Explained: What It Is and When You Need It

 - Dedicated Hosting: Designed for enterprise-level sites, such as large eCommerce platforms or streaming services.

 Running an online business, everybody seeks growth, and with that growth comes an extensive requirement for VPS Hosting.
-Here are some signs that indicate it’s time to switch:

 - Growing Website Traffic: Shared hosting struggles if your site consistently experiences hundreds or thousands of daily visitors.
 Switching to VPS hosting can help you prevent slow load times or crashes.